 TisBest Donation Cards:

+The cards are fully customizable, which means you can have them printed with your own image to make them extra personal!
+This could be a photo of you as a couple, or even photos of animals from local shelters.
 Each card comes with instructions for how your guests can submit their individual donation online (you choose the dollar amount for each card).
 In my opinion, the best wedding favors are those that spark conversation amongst your guests and, ideally, give them something to do while waiting for the buffet to open or for their first course to arrive.
 These cards do just that!
 Extra bonus: they’re printed on recycled plastic!

 Donate Your Flowers To An Animal Shelter!